 This stunning nature reserve features a blue lagoon, mangroves, coral reefs and sandy beaches.

-The best way to see and swim with the dolphins at the Cabezas de San Juan Nature Reserve is to get in the water and go kayaking and snorkeling
+The best way to see and swim with the dolphins at this nature reserve is by getting out onto the water.

 You’ll be able to swim right alongside the dolphins if you’re lucky enough to spot one which is definitely an experience you won’t forget.